 - Labels and markers

-Place the dish in the middle of the sheet, join all corners at the center, tape the wrapping paper and put each dish in the box.
+Place the dish in the middle of the sheet, join all corners at the center, tape the wrapping paper, and put each dish in the box.

-Packing Glasses, Mugs and Cups
+Deal With Packing Glasses, Mugs, and Cups Efficiently

-Glasses, mugs, and cups are also a very fragile item in your kitchen and require special attention.
+Glasses, mugs, and cups are also very fragile items in your kitchen and require special attention.
 The best solution is to stuff them using sheets of crumpled wrapping paper.
 After that, cover them with one or more layers for additional protection.
-Place a glass or a mug at one corner of the wrapping paper, roll the glass across the pad to the opposite corner.
+Place a glass or a mug at one corner of the wrapping paper, and roll the glass across the pad to the opposite corner.
 Make a fold with the help of excess paper for added padding.
 When packing lighter glassware, put it on top of the heavier ones.

 When the time comes to pack pots and pans, they do not require extra protection and can be transported in a standard, medium-sized box.
 The best way to protect pots and pans is by using plenty of packing paper on the outside and the inside of a box to reinforce it.
 This is especially important for non-stick pans since they can be easily scratched and damaged and covering them might help to prevent that.